1. What’s your story? Where are you from?

 My practice is very inspired by schemas from the user’s manual.
 In the same way, I’m very interested in technical drawings and very often use isometric perspectives or cross-section views.
-I always try to keep a didactic aspect to my work, with a clear line style.
+I always try to keep a didactic aspect of my work, with a clear line style.
 In this way, I can adapt to many subjects, and I am happy when magazines offer me to work about articles that vulgarize a fact.

 3. What is your favourite medium and why?

 My favourite medium is digital drawing I think, so I can have this clear and precise line I can’t have with a pencil.
-However, I feed my practice with a lot of different mediums and styles and always get back to hand drawing, minimalist graphic design, collage sometimes, typography…
+However, I feed my practice with a lot of different mediums and styles and always get back to hand-drawing, minimalist graphic design, collage sometimes, typography…

 4. What is your artistic process like?